 The Media Freedom Coalition is guided in this work by the recommendations of the High Level Panel of Legal Experts on Media Freedom.
 The High Level Panel is an independent and diverse group of lawyers and judges that provides expert advice to MFC member states.
 Read more about the High Level Panel here.

 Media freedom is affected by a wide range of laws and policies, at domestic and international level, in areas such as human rights, media law, freedom of expression, defamation, and the ease of doing business.
 MFC member countries can request technical legal assistance from the High Level Panel for any legal matter related to media freedom.

-The High Level Panel has also produced a series of enforcement reports for the Media Freedom Coalition that focus on improving international mechanisms to enforce international human rights norms.
+The High Level Panel has also produced a series of advisory enforcement reports for the Media Freedom Coalition that focus on improving international mechanisms to enforce international human rights norms.